kumar99charan/PorfolioProject/README.md

 ## Project Overview

-This is a Portfolio Website built using react and node.
-This Porfolio  consists of different components containing details of contact,resume,social profiles and academics.
+This is a Portfolio Website built using react and node. .Here the user can navigate through the components like Home,Academics,PRojects,Social Profile and Resume.

 ## Directory Structure